BorderTech/wcomponents/README.md

 Contributions welcome: [Contributing](https://github.com/BorderTech/wcomponents/wiki/Contributing)

 [![Join the chat at https://gitter.im/BorderTech/wcomponents](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/BorderTech/wcomponents?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Why Use WComponents

+WComponents is **yet another Java UI framework**, so why would you bother?

+1. WComponents is designed to make it possible to build applications which meet [WCAG 2.0](http://www.w3.org/TR/WCAG20/) at level AA or better.
+This is a **mandatory** requirement for Australian Government web-based applications which is where WComponents started life in 2005.
+2. WComponents is extremely scaleable: we have had very large applications running thousands of components per view and still functioning in IE6!
+3. WComponents based applications _can_ be pure Java: it is possible (though not mandatory) to build an application with no browser code in the application space.
+Someone who can build a Java application can build a Java web application without a _need_ to know extensive web-client libraries etc.
+4. WComponents makes it easy to enforce a common corporate style because every client side aspect of every component is controlled within the theme, even to the extent of being able to prevent the use of templates, inline HTML or some of the Java API _designed_ to allow overrides of themes.
+A common look & feel for a suite of applications _should_ lead to lower development and maintenance burden and lower training costs for end users.
+5. I am nice so you would _like_ to use this framework just because of that.

 ## Supported Browsers
 Out of the box WComponents supports all modern desktop and mobile browsers including: